aalshukri/yetAnotherTestSite/README.md

 # yetAnotherTestSite

-This is yet another test site
-which is used for me to try out jekyll static website generation.
+This is yet another test site which I have used to try out jekyll static website generation.

-This project uses github actions to build and deploy a jekyll static site to my own ftp server.
+This project uses github actions to build and deploy a jekyll static site to my own remote ftp server (not using github hosting on gh-pages).

 ## Deployment workflow